antaldaniel/greendeal/content/home/data-sources.md

 weight: 29

 title: Data Sources
-subtitle: 'See what we are doing, why we are doing it, and how you can contribute.'
+subtitle: 'Where we get the raw data, how we process it, validate it, and increase its quality.'

 content:
   # Page type to display.
 E.g. project.